caddyserver/caddy/.github/CONTRIBUTING.md

 Note that third-party module documentation is not hosted by the Caddy website, other than basic usage examples.
 They are managed by the individual module authors, and you will have to contact them to change their documentation.

+Our documentation is scoped to the Caddy project only: it is not for describing how other software or systems work, even if they relate to Caddy or web servers.
+That kind of content [can be found in our community wiki](https://caddy.community/c/wiki/13), however.

 ## Collaborator Instructions